apkille/SymplecticFactorizations.jl/README.md

 ## Symplectic decompositions

-To compute the symplectic polar decomposition of `S`, which produces a product of an orthogonal symplectic matrix `O` and positive-definite symmetric symplectic matrix `P`, call `polar`:
+To compute the symplectic polar decomposition of `S`, which produces a product of an orthosymplectic matrix `O` and positive-definite symmetric symplectic matrix `P`, call `polar`:

 ```julia
 julia> F = polar(S)